ronsarma/ronsarma.github.io/_pages/about.md

   image_circular: false # crops the image to make it circular
   more_info: >
     <p>Rajdeep (Ron) Sarma</p>
-    <p></p>
+    <p>Origin: Assam, India</p>
-    <p></p>
+    <p>Currently: Pennsylvania, US</p>

 selected_papers: false # includes a list of papers marked as "selected={true}"
-social: false # includes social icons at the bottom of the page
+social: true # includes social icons at the bottom of the page

 announcements:
-  enabled: false # includes a list of news items
+  enabled: true # includes a list of news items
-  scrollable: false # adds a vertical scroll bar if there are more than 3 news items
+  scrollable: true # adds a vertical scroll bar if there are more than 3 news items
-  limit: 5 # leave blank to include all the news in the `_news` folder
+  limit: 3 # leave blank to include all the news in the `_news` folder

 latest_posts:
   enabled: true